stanley-gu/standardsCh/chapter.md

 simulators available.
-Although the user interface is graphical, it does, due to its particular design, require some effort to master but with the availability of the COPASI the source code, there is the opportunity to provide alternative user interfaces..
+Although the user interface is graphical, it does, due to its particular design, require some effort to master but with the availability of the COPASI the source code, there is the opportunity to provide alternative user interfaces.
 Finally there is a version that has an SBW interface (Systems Biology Workbench) which allows SBW enabled tools access to COPASI's functionality (currently available at <http://sys-bio.org/>).